Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-**Bee Friendly Gardening** is a professional gardening and maintenance website designed to promote sustainable and eco-conscious garden care services.
-It highlights the brand’s expertise through beautiful visuals, informative content, and smooth user navigation.
+Bee Friendly Gardening is a modern, eco-focused website created to showcase sustainable gardening and maintenance services.
+It reflects the brand’s expertise through engaging visuals, clear content, and intuitive navigation.

 ### ✨ Core Features
 - Fully responsive and optimized WordPress website